ZornitzaKaprieva/ZornitzaKaprieva/README.md

 👋 Hi, I’m Zornitza Kaprieva.

-👀 I’m interested in QA (Software Testing).
+👀 I am interested in programming and software testing.

 📫 How to reach me: zornitza.kaprieva@gmail.com